Civil and Electrical Projects Contracting Company

-CEPCO is a construction company with corporate headquarters in Jeddah, Saudi Arabia, with offices throughout Saudi Arabia and in the Middle East.
-CEPCO has been in business since 1977 and provides construction services in the fields of Civil & Infrastructure, Electrical, Horizontal Directional Drilling, Electromechanical, Oil, Gas & Power.
+The Civil and Electrical Projects Contracting Company (CEPCO) is a construction company with corporate headquarters in Jeddah, Saudi Arabia, with offices throughout Saudi Arabia and in the Middle East.
+CEPCO has been in business since 1977 and provides construction services in the fields of installations, maintenance, testing & commissioning, HDD, HV civil works, telecommunications and water testing.

 CEPCO executes projects for civil and electrical projects in Saudi Arabia and GCC countries, especially in the field of 110 KV up to 380 KV Cable Systems, Delivery, Installation and Testing of Transformers and Substation Construction.
 In the early 1990s, CEPCO also provided similar services in both Syria and Lebanon.
 However, since the start of the 21st century, those services have been discontinued.

 CEPCO is a qualified turn-key general contractor with Saudi Electricity Company – Western, Eastern, Southern and Central Regions.

 CEPCO has executed a number of projects and had a turnover in excess of $150 million in 2007 and $500 million until the end of 2008.

 In addition to construction services, CEPCO is an authorized agent for world-class manufacturers and provides related support and field services.
 As a privately owned company, CEPCO's current strategy is to enhance its growth by building the company's resources and perfection of services provided.